Hornets Venom GT becomes first team to win the NBA 2K League’s ‘THE TURN’ twice

 The team is the official esports affiliate of the Charlotte Hornets.

-Hornets Venom GT beat Blazer5 Gaming 2-1 in the finals, thanks in part to Guard Antoine “antoinelove” Times, who averaged 23 points per contest during the three-game championship series en route to earning MVP honors.
+Hornets Venom GT beat Blazer5 Gaming 2-1 in the tournament finals, thanks in part to guard Antoine “antoinelove” Times, who averaged 23 points per contest during the three-game championship series en route to earning MVP honors.

 Center Kingsley “Crown” Braggs also was a key contributor, averaging 12.7 points and 12 rebounds per game during the series.